2014 British Grand Prix: Post-race

-At the podium interviews, conducted by former driver David Coulthard, Hamilton said that his weekend had demonstrated perseverance, "Yesterday wasn't a case of giving up, I didn't think I could do the lap, I was really shocked that the last sector was so fast.
+At the podium interviews, conducted by double British Grand Prix winner David Coulthard, Hamilton said that his weekend had demonstrated perseverance: "Yesterday wasn't a case of giving up, I didn't think I could do the lap, I was really shocked that the last sector was so fast.
 But coming here today I had my family with, just focused, the support from the fans, as I said, just spurred me on, and I really couldn't have done it without them."
 Bottas said he was enjoyed to pass other drivers and was complimentary of his team and car, "The plan was to come as high as possible, as high as the pace of the car is giving the possibility.
 I think as a team we made the most out of it."
 Ricciardo spoke of his feeling that had the race lasted one more lap, Button would have passed him.
 In the subsequent press conference, Hamilton said the fans' positive attitude helped him and that the win had no comparison to his one in 2008 as that race was held on a wet track.
 Bottas said Williams predicted Mercedes and Red Bull would be strong opponents and the team targeted points not the podium.
 Ricciardo stated Red Bull restarted on the hard tyres for track position and called his third-place result "one of my best podiums" of the season.